 Meet Our Staff

-Louisa Libertelli-Dunn supervises our NEW after school program for Ages 6 - 14.
-She also provided support for parents over the summer related to school readiness and social skills acquisition.
+Louisa Libertelli-Dunn is our new Director of Operations.
+She also provides support for parents over the summer related to school readiness and social skills acquisition.
 She comes to us from New York City - Queens Borough, where she was born and raised.
-A transplant to Montana in 2018, she is embracing Big Sky Country and all the beauty of our lovely city.
+Louisa joined our staff in January 2019, and helped develop our new training programs.

-Louisa graduated from St. John's University with both bachelors and masters degrees in special education, and has thirty years of experience working with children with differences, most recently Life's WORC in Long Island, NY.
-(Including their In-home respite program...stay tuned...)
+Louisa graduated from St. John's University with both bachelors and masters degrees in special education, and has thirty years of experience working with babies, children and adults with differences, most recently at Life's WORC in Long Island, NY.
+She has extensive experience with behavior plans and IEP preparation and implementation.

 Barbara joined Peace Place in April 2018.
 Originally from Germany, she married an airman and moved to America over a decade ago.
-Her two children, Sarah and Nikolas, join in the fun at Peace Place.
 She is studying Criminal Justice through Chaminade University of Hawaii, and has a legal background.
 Her ability to blaze through even the most complicated paperwork has endeared her to staff - and her ability to connect and have fun with your kids will endear her to YOU!

 We are so very lucky to have some amazing volunteers!
-MSU Bozeman School of Nursing students visit us every week during the school year.
+MSU Bozeman College of Nursing and GFC-MSU students visit us every week during the school year.
 And several volunteers join us weekly!
 These helpers allow us to provide one on one care for little ones most days of the week.

 Do you enjoy playing with or reading to children?
 Are you crafty?
 Do you have a skill to share with the children?
 CLICK HERE to submit a volunteer application!
 Playing with small children is a joy!

 Elaine Hundley, Founder & Board Member, ex officio